About Bioinformaticshome.com - The Team

 Since the 1990s, I have mainly focused on designing algorithms; therefore, the ever rapidly increasing wealth of information, mostly arising from massive amounts of various sequence data, and the prospects of associating these within the healthcare inspire me to contribute to novel solutions to decrease costs and increase precision in healthcare.
 Back in 2003, the data in the haploid human genome sequence gave many surprises.
 Since then, various groups around the world have sequenced and are sequencing millions, and there are numerous formidable discoveries yet to come.

 Dr. Khang Tsung Fei

 Over the years, my interest in biology and medicine has led me to many fruitful collaborations and consultations (and friendship) with biologists and doctors.
 This is an aspect of my work that I very much enjoy.
-Working with diverse data types (e.g. sequence, morphological, ecological, clinical data) to produce integrated analyses, I have also come to appreciate the importance of the labour and genius of the data collectors, and that judicious use of statistics is key to a meaningful analysis.
+Working with diverse data types (e.g., sequence, morphological, ecological, clinical data) to produce integrated analyses, I have also come to appreciate the importance of the labor and genius of the data collectors, and that judicious use of statistics is key to meaningful analysis.

 Dr. Lloyd Low